 As you can see, I haven’t done much in my living room.
 Once we bring home the real tree, I will decorate more in there.

 In the meantime, let’s continue the Holiday House Tour in the back of the house...

 We enter the kitchen through this doorway every morning so it was the perfect place to hang our Santa advent calendar.
-My mother in law gave me this years ago.
-My kids still love updating the date each morning.
+My mother in law gave me this years ago and my kids still love updating the date each morning.